 Footsteps will not discriminate on the basis of race, color, gender, religion, or national origin.

 The parents of any child shall have unlimited and on demand access to such child.

 At the time of admission, written consent from the custodial parent or guardian is obtained which authorizes the provider to obtain emergency health care for the child.

 If need of emergency care arises, the Assistant Director will call the ambulance (911) and notify the parent.
-The Director will accompany the child in the ambulance and be responsible to bring the child's medical record and emergency medical treatment agreement, signed by the parent.
+The Director or the Childs teacher will accompany the child in the ambulance and be responsible to bring the child's medical record and emergency medical treatment agreement, signed by the parent.